 You need three IDs which you can copy from Azure.cn:

-The Client secret value will only be available for you to copy for a short period of time.
-If you are unable to view or copy it, then just create new one.
+The Client Secret Value will only be available for you to copy for a short period of time.
+If you are unable to view or copy it, then create new one.

 - From the Overview tab copy the Application (client ID) and the Directory (tenant) ID

-- In Trelica, go to Admin > Integrations and choose either Azure in China or Microsoft Entra ID.
+- In SaaS Manager, go to Integrations and choose either Azure in China or Microsoft Entra ID.

 - Click Connect again.